Paediatric endoscopy

 To support services to train a safe and highly skilled workforce, JAG have a set of standards and a uniform training pathway for all endoscopists to use in the UK.
 The criteria that each endoscopist must meet are set at a level which ensures each endoscopist demonstrates they are performing endoscopy at a level that is appropriate for them to work independently.

 This process is managed via our website at www.jets.org.uk.
 For paediatrics there is certification in upper GI and colonoscopy, the criteria have been developed in collaboration with the BSPGHAN endoscopy committee.
-However, changes are being made to these pathways.
+The updated paediatric diagnostic colonoscopy certification pathway launched in 2025.
 You can keep up to date with progress on these pathways via the JAG Endoscopy Training website.

 Dr Nadeem Ahmad Afzal MD, MBBS, MRCP, MRCPCH